What Is A Saturn Return?

 Beyond Your First Saturn Return

-Your second Saturn return, arriving in your late 50s to early 60s, marks a pivot toward legacy.
+Your second Saturn return, arriving around the ages of 58-60, marks a pivot toward legacy.
 It’s a time to assess your contributions to the world, your hard work that has led to mastery, and the journey that has shaped your existing life structure.
 Again, humbling Saturn forces you to acknowledge the cycles of time and the wisdom and maturity earned since your first return.
 A fixation on your past or underlying fear of what the future holds must be investigated mindfully.
 Saturn urges you to consider how you’ve let your troubling experiences harden your soul.

 The third Saturn return, in your late 80s, is a more internal journey, mirroring a confrontation with your mortality.
 It’s at this moment in your precious lifetime that you fully embody the energy of a zen master—grounded, conscious, still, and present.
 This final Saturnian chapter mirrors a transition where you are passing on your wisdom to the next generation, helping them build serious structures and frameworks that will stand the test of time.
 You’re forced to stop carrying the unnecessary burdens that have lingered since your mid-life Saturn return, and to move through your feelings without resting in the grumpy, stoic, and sorrowful state of being linked to this Saturnian cycle.